inofechm/enact-pipeline/README.md

 ```

-## Running ENACT from Notebook
-The [demo notebook](ENACT_demo.ipynb) provides a step-by-step guide on how to install and run ENACT on VisiumHD public data using notebook.

 ## Running Instructions
 This section provides a guide on running ENACT on your own data
 ### Step 1: Install ENACT from Source